Ron Gordon: MindDrive

 Alongside his commercial ventures, Gordon has also operated his non-profit institute, The Other 90%.
 "I’ve always been fascinated by the brain and learning how to use the other 90 percent of our brain so we finally decided we’re going to get this."
-One of the products to come out of this research was the MindDrive - an interface technology to control devices, computers, games, wheelchairs, etc. with just one's thoughts.
+(Note: this is a well-known fallacy.)
+One of the products to come out of this research was the MindDrive, an interface technology to control devices, computers, games, wheelchairs, etc. with just one's thoughts.